 There is an ongoing debate about whether the definition ‘royalty rates’ should be an open or a closed definition.
 The current approach used in the Model Tax Convention suggests that the closed definition is appropriate; however, some people argue that a new sentence should be included in the OECD definition that states that other types of rights or assets similar to those expressly mentioned may also bring about royalty payments.

 Royalty rate data

 RoyaltyRange royalty rate database provides reliable and detailed data on the comparable licence agreements involving intellectual property and royalty rates.
 Our proprietary royalty rate database contains manually gathered and analysed data on the most recent licensing transactions and royalty rates in various industrial sectors.
-Our data reports contain more than 50 standartised comparability factors on royalty rates and other terms of the licence and only unredacted agreements (i.e., licences where royalty rate is disclosed) containing royalty rates expressed in percentages are included in the database.
-Click here for more details on the RoyaltyRange database.
+Our data reports contain more than 50 standardised comparability factors on royalty rates and other terms of the licence and only unredacted agreements (i.e., licences where royalty rate is disclosed) containing royalty rates expressed in percentages are included in the database.
+For more details, please visit our RoyaltyRange database.

 1 Article 12 of the OECD Model Convention with Respect to Taxes on Income and on Capital.

-2 Glossary of Industrial Organisation Economincs and Industrial Law (term 116), published by the OECD.
+2 Glossary of Industrial Organisation Economics and Industrial Law (term 116), published by the OECD.

 3 Commentaries on the Articles of the Model Tax Convention (Commentary on Article 12, Paragraph 2 (point 8)).